-(1) MISCONDUCT ON UNIVERSITY LANDS.
+- (1) MISCONDUCT ON UNIVERSITY LANDS.
 Except as provided in s.
-UWS 17.08 (2), the provisions contained in this chapter shall apply to the student conduct described in sg.
-UWS 17.09 and UWS 17.16 that occurs on university lands or at university-sponsored events.

-- (2) MISCONDUCT OUTSIDE OF UNIVERSITY LANDS.
+UWS 17.08 (2), the provisions contained in this chapter shall apply to the student conduct described in s. ss. ss.
+UWS 17.09 and 17.151 that occurs on university lands or at university-sponsored events. - (2) MISCONDUCT OUTSIDE OF UNIVERSITY LANDS.
 The provisions contained in this chapter may apply to the student conduct described in ss.
-UWS 17.09 and UWS 17.16 that occurs outside of university lands only when, in the judgment of the investigating officer, the conduct adversely affects a substantial university interest.
-In determining whether the conduct adversely affects a substantial university interest, the investigating officer shall consider whether the conduct meets one or more of the following conditions: - (a) The conduct constitutes or would constitute a serious criminal offense, regardless of the existence of any criminal proceedings. - (b) The conduct indicates that the student presented or may present a danger or threat to the health or safety of <a href="https://hinself.her - (c) The conduct demonstrates a pattern of behavior that seriously impairs the university's ability to fulfill its teaching, research, or public service missions.
+UWS 17.09 and 17.151 that occurs outside of university lands only when, in the judgment of the investigating officer, the conduct adversely affects a substantial university interest.
+In determining whether the conduct adversely affects a substantial university interest, the investigating officer shall consider whether the conduct meets one or more of the following conditions: - (a) The conduct constitutes or would constitute a serious criminal offense, regardless of the existence of any criminal proceedings. - (b) The conduct indicates that the student presented or may present a danger or threat to the health or safety of himself, herself the student or others. - (c) The conduct demonstrates a pattern of behavior that seriously impairs the university's ability to fulfill its teaching, research, or public service missions.

-Section 8.
+Section 15.
 Subchapter II - Procedures for Student Nonacademic Discipline in Non-Sexual Misconduct Cases of Chapter UWS 17 [precedes UWS 17.09] is created to read: